pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

    can point it to the neutral gray patch of the color checker, that's the one we want to have exposed correctly.]

+3. Make sure that Dynamic Range Optimization (DRO) and Auto HDR (High Dynamic Range) or anything like that are turned off!

-3. Set the camera to capture "RAW & JPEG" and disable lens corrections (vignetting corrections) for JPEG files if possible.
+4. Set the camera to capture "RAW & JPEG" and disable lens corrections (vignetting corrections) for JPEG files if possible.
 This is important for JPEG and real color fitting.
 You can leave corrections for color failures turned on.

-4. Set the ISO to the lowest possible value.
+5. Set the ISO to the lowest possible value.
 Some cameras have an extended ISO range, don't use any of those values.
 For example my camera offers ISO 50, ISO 64 and ISO 80.
 Those are extended ISO values.
 The lowest ISO not in the extended range for my camera is ISO 100.
 Check your camera manual!